chenby16/homepage/README.md

-# This is the homepage of Bingyi Chen
+# Welcome to the homepage of Bingyi Chen